Willa Cather’s Love/Hate Relationship with Fame

 Willa Cather’s love/hate relationship with fame and the press was fierce.
 She courted fame in her youth, but expressed discomfort with it once it arrived.

-For someone as ambivalent about publicity as Cather claimed to be, she granted tons of interviews, and judging by the vigor of her responses, she gave the impression that she was enjoying holding forth on subjects dear to her heart—to wit, her writings.
+For someone as ambivalent about publicity as Cather claimed to be, she granted tons of interviews.
+Judging by the vigor of her responses, she seemed to relish holding forth on the subject dearest to her heart—her writings.

-Fast forward: While laboring in obscurity, many writers dream of doing radio shows, granting interviews, going on author tours, and appearing on television.
-If and when this becomes a reality , however, these fame-themed flights of fancy can morph into sheer panic.
+While laboring in obscurity, many writers today dream of guesting on podcasts, granting press interviews, going on author tours, and appearing on visual media.
+If and when any part of this reverie becomes a reality, these fame-themed flights of fancy can morph into sheer panic.
 “Me, a public person?
 That’s not what I signed up for!”

 Mixed signals to readers and the press